-1. When applying to college, tell admissions office you are a Wilson Tech student and want to use an agreement.
-In addition to any articulation agreement, ask the college if they will give you credit for any of your other special knowledge.
-For example, passing an Advanced Placement exam at your district, passing your Technical Endorsement Exam at Wilson Tech, having CPR certification, speaking another language, etc.

-2. When making your college schedule and registering for classes, tell Counselor at the college you are a Wilson Tech graduate and want to use benefits through an articulation agreement.
+- 1. When applying to college, tell admissions office you are a Wilson Tech student and want to use an agreement.
+Also, ask the college if they will give you credit for any of your other special knowledge.
+Such as passing an Advanced Placement exam at your district, passing your Technical Endorsement Exam at Wilson Tech, having CPR certification, speaking another language, etc. - 2.
+When making your college schedule and registering for classes, tell the Counselor at the college that you are a Wilson Tech graduate and want to use benefits through an articulation agreement.
+Again, ask if you can get credit for other special knowledge when picking out classes.

-Students should speak to their School Counselor for assistance in choosing the right college for them.
+Students should speak to their Guidance Counselor for assistance in choosing the right college for them.

-Agreements are subject to change and colleges have the right to award benefits on an individual basis.
-Students must meet all other admission criteria as set by individual colleges.
+Agreements are subject to change & colleges have the right to award or decline benefits on an individual basis.